NicholasSynovic/dictin/README.md

 - Is this a web scraping program? **Yes**
 - Does this program break online dictionary TOS? **Probably**

-This application goes to Merriam Webster's online dictionary and gets the complete list of words and definitions for those words and exports it as JSON.
+This application goes to Merriam Webster's online dictionary and gets the complete list of words in JSON.

 ## How to Execute